joshloyal/mnist/README.md

-Digit Recognition
+Digit Recognizer
 =================
-Implementation of a neural network tested using Kaggle's Digit Recognition competition.
+Implementation of a neural network tested using Kaggle's Digit Recognizer competition.

 Problem Description
 -------------------